-- 13.12 Acute hospital provision sits outside of the district, with users visiting a range of different hospitals including at Portsmouth, Guildford, Frimley, Basingstoke and North Hampshire, and Winchester.
+- 13.13 Acute hospital provision sits outside of the district, with users visiting a range of different hospitals including at Portsmouth, Guildford, Frimley, Basingstoke and North Hampshire, and Winchester.
 East Hampshire's percentage of households with access to hospital within 15 minutes by car is 0%.
 There is no A&E provision in East Hampshire.
-However, in 2021, Petersfield Minor Injuries Unit changed to an Urgent Treatment Centre and is open 8am-8pm every day. - 13.13 There are plans underway to build a new hospital for Basingstoke.
-It was announced in 2020 that Basingstoke would get a new hospital as part of a £3.7 billion government package, as part of the new hospital programme.
+However, in 2021, Petersfield Minor Injuries Unit changed to an Urgent Treatment Centre and is open 8am-8pm every day. - 13.14 There are plans underway to build a new hospital for Basingstoke.
+It was announced in 2020 that Basingstoke would get a new hospital as part of a £3.7 billion government package, as part of the new hospitals programme.
 The new hospital would either replace the current Basingstoke one or be built off Junction 7 of the M3.
 Regardless of the location, Basingstoke and North Hampshire Hospital will be closed, as the maintenance of the old buildings is no longer financially sustainable.
 The concept being that the new hospital would care for more than 600,000 Hampshire residents, providing acute care and centralising niche services provided in Basingstoke, Winchester and Andover.
 There remains some uncertainty over funding and timescales.
+A consultation ran in 2023 on proposals on new hospital investment in Hampshire. - 13.15 Community Services across East Hampshire are provided largely by Southern Health Foundation Trust, from a variety of locations across the whole geography.
+The trust also owns and operates the community hospitals in Alton and Petersfield providing community (step up/ step down and rehabilitation) beds.